“Now I’m paranoid.”

 “What did you say?” he growled.

-“Did you throw a stone at me yesterday morning?”
+“Did you throw a stone at me yesterday in the morning?”
 I repeated calmly.
 “At our dorm?”

 “Are you mad?
 Why would I do that?”